dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 ## What’s next?

-Like all of our online work, [lyst is completely open source](http://github.com/nbedi/lyst) and free for you to use.
+Like all of our online work, [lyst is completely open-source](http://github.com/nbedi/lyst) and free for you to use.

 That means we’re also welcoming contributions or suggestions from any developers.
 Lyst definitely isn’t perfect and could use a bit of refactoring to make it more efficient and visually engaging.